apache/streams-examples/flink/src/site/markdown/flink.md

     local = true
     test = true

-When configuring a stream, include this files:
+When configuring a stream, include this file:

     include "flink.conf"